davy7125/polyphone/en/manual/soundfont-editor/configuration-summaries.md

 ## Instruments {#doc_instrument}

-When clicking on the :guilabel:`Instruments` header of a soundfont in the [tree](manual/soundfont-editor/tree.md), the instrument configuration summary appears.
+When clicking on the :guilabel:`Instruments` header of a soundfont in the [tree], the instrument configuration summary appears.

 ![Instrument configuration summary](images/conf_summary_instrument.png "Instrument configuration summary")